istarkov/es6-wows/README.md

 # es6 impressions

 There are a lot of really cool features in es6.
-Here I place only *IMHOWOW* features!!!
+Here I place only *IMHOWOW* code blocks!!!

 ## match expression like